grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        This will generate one Prometheus target for every exposed port on every discovered Service.

-    1. To limit the Namespaces that Services are discovered in, add the following block inside of the `discovery.kubernetes` component:
+    1. To limit the Namespaces that Services are discovered in, add the following block inside of the `discovery.kubernetes` component.

        ```river
        namespaces {